Irene Konev is a native of Clackamas County, and has called Canby home for over eleven years.

 Konev has been a government leader for the last seven years, serving as the Senior Community Outreach Coordinator for the Portland City Auditor’s Independent Police Review.
 Irene Konev has a passion for entrepreneurship and loves to support small businesses.
 She ran for Canby City Council in November 2016.
 She is currently running for Clackamas Community College Board.

-She has worked to help residents of Clackamas County for over eleven years.
+She has worked tirelessly to help residents of Clackamas County for over eleven years.
 Irene has helped Clackamas residents through:

 - Worked as an outreach coordinator for Clackamas Women’s Services for four years.